• Blog

 Hogwash.

 Personally, I really enjoy words of affirmation.
-Many people do.
+Most people do.
 They make me feel special and wanted...but at my core, it's the sinful nature that truly craves affirmation.
 It's my internal pride that wants to be validated.
 And as far as needs go, let's be real: outside of Christ, I have NEED of nothing.
 Because my husband and I are both growing believers, he has convenanted to love me as a sister in Christ, as a best friend, and as a 'til-death-do-us-part, one-flesh lover.
 And I don't NEED for him continually to tell me about all of my good qualities for me to know that his love is true.

 This is because I do not define LOVE as AFFIRMATION.